On this page

 A student’s NAPLAN result is based on both the number and difficulty of questions the student answers correctly.

-Several testing programs used by schools use a form of tailored testing.
+Several testing programs within schools use a form of tailored testing.
 For example, the online Progressive Achievement Tests (PAT) in reading and mathematics use tailored testing.

 You can read more about tailored tests on the National Assessment Program website.